Vladimir Pletser: Participation in other campaigns

 Pletser was invited to participate in several other campaigns.
-In 1992, he participated in a DLR campaign aboard the NASA’s KC-135/930 in Houston to train German astronauts on AFPM operations prior to the Spacelab D2 - STS-55 mission.
+In 1992, he participated in a DLR campaign aboard NASA's KC-135/930 in Houston to train German astronauts on AFPM operations prior to the Spacelab D2 - STS-55 mission.
 In 1993, he participated in parabolic flights aboard a Fouga Magister of the Belgian Air Force to measure microgravity levels during flights.
 In 1995, he was invited by NASA to participate in a campaign aboard the DC-9/30 of the Lewis Research Center to prepare a BDPU experiment for the Spacelab LMS - STS-78 mission.
 In 1999, he was invited to participate in two campaigns of the CNES and the DLR with the Airbus A300 ZERO-G as subject of a medical experiment.
 In 2004, he was invited to fly aboard the Austrian Short Skyvan aircraft.
 In 2011, the Canadian Space Agency invited him to participate in a series of parabolic flights aboard the Falcon 20 in Ottawa to support a combustion experiment.
-In 2016, he participates as Visiting Professor in the Space Studies Programme (SSP-16) of the International Space University (ISU) taking place at the Technion in Haifa, Israël.
-He takes part in a series of parabolic flights on board a Grob G103a Twin II glider organized by ISU’s Space Sciences Department, performing several experiments proposed by ISU students, conducting therefore the first scientific parabolic flights in the Middle-East.
+In 2016, he participated as a visiting professor in the Space Studies Programme (SSP-16) of the International Space University (ISU) taking place at the Technion in Haifa, Israël.
+He takes part in a series of parabolic flights on board a Grob G103a Twin II glider organized by ISU's Space Sciences Department, performing several experiments proposed by ISU students, conducting therefore the first scientific parabolic flights in the Middle East.

 Number of experiments and parabolas

 During the 90 campaigns in which he took part, he supervised a total of 1000 microgravity experiments.
 He was Principal Investigator of 11 experiments of micro-accelerometric measurement of microgravity levels and of 2 fluid physics experiments.
-He participated as operator in 79 physical science experiments and as subject in 95 medical and physiological experiments in preparation of several missions on Spacelab, Spacehab, the Russian space station Mir and the International Space Station.
-He accumulated 7307 parabolas, totaling 39h 18m in weightlessness, equivalent to 26.2 Earth orbits, more than the first American, the first Russian, or the first Chinese astronauts.
-He accumulated a total of 52m in Martian gravity and 49m 30s in lunar gravity during partial-g parabolic flights.
+He participated as operator in 79 physical science experiments and as subject in 95 medical and physiological experiments in preparation for several missions on Spacelab, Spacehab, the Russian space station Mir, and the International Space Station.
+He accumulated 7389 parabolas, totaling 39h 34m in weightlessness, equivalent to 26.3 Earth orbits, more than the first American, the first Russian, or the first Chinese astronauts.
+He accumulated a total of 53m in Martian gravity and 50m in lunar gravity during partial-g parabolic flights.